jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 Wondrous item, rare

-While incense is burning in this censer, you can use an action to speak the censer’s command word and summon an air elemental, as if you had cast the [[conjure elemental]] spell.
+While incense is burning in this censer, you can use an action to speak the censer’s command word and summon an air elemental, as if you had cast the [[Conjure Elemental]] spell.
 The censer can’t be used this way again until the next dawn.

 This 6-inch-wide, 1-foot-high vessel resembles a chalice with a decorated lid.
 It weighs 1 pound.